3obby/ai/README.md

 This project is licensed under the terms specified in your license file (if provided).
 If none exists, please consider adding one to clarify usage rights.

-Enjoy using Personna.AI for all your character-driven AI interactions!
+Enjoy using GroupChatBotBuilder.AI for all your character-driven AI interactions!

-Below is an example **Character Creation** workflow you can add to the README, showing **how data is generated and loaded** into Personna.AI.
+Below is an example **Character Creation** workflow you can add to the README, showing **how data is generated and loaded** into GroupChatBotBuilder.AI.
 Adjust as needed for your setup:

 ---